 After assessing these factors, the professional must generate a hypothesis or statement about why the behavior occurs.
 If unsure about meeting the requirements, they can use the optional Functional Behavior Assessment Quality Checklist, DHS-6810F (PDF) to evaluate the quality of their work.

 Sometimes the FBA process is relatively simple and the team can easily identify the cause of the behavior and how to address it.
 Other times it can be complex and might require extensive data collection, appointments with specialists and trial and error.
 It is normal for multiple professionals to work together on assessments, so don’t hesitate to ask for help if you are not sure about a portion of the assessment.

+Lastly, keep in mind that a “functional assessment” is defined differently in statute and rule than “functional behavior assessment,” though sometimes people use those terms interchangeably.
+This training does not cover functional assessments.

 Positive support strategies